 Are you still worried when your newborn wakes up screaming?
 Other than accidents that can’t be prevented and illness that you can usually notice, screaming when she wakes up is completely normal.

-You can leave her to cry it out and let her learn to control her own emotions but at the same time let her feel that you are just around to help.
+According to WomenTake, you can leave her to cry it out and let her learn to control her own emotions but at the same time let her feel that you are just around to help.
 Do not feel guilt; You are doing your newborn a great favor.

 How is the article?
 Was it a big help your search for answers?
 We hope that we have covered all your concerns about your newborn screaming upon waking up and may it give you relief of worrying.
 If you think this is helpful, please share and leave a comment!